PetrosKatiforis/BitBoard/README.md

 Think of them as categories where all related tasks are grouped together <br />
 <br />

-Each task can easily be deleted by just clicking at them. <br />
+Each task can easily be edited by just clicking at it. <br />
 You can also navigate through boards with the dropdown menu at the top right.